Minishlink/web-push-php-example/README.md

 ## Requirements
 - Chrome or Firefox
 - [composer](https://getcomposer.org/)
-- PHP 7.2+
+- PHP 8.0+
     - gmp
     - mbstring
     - curl
     - openssl

+PHP 7.2 is no longer maintained, but you can checkout the `v3.x` tags.
-PHP 7.1 is no longer maintained, but you can checkout the `v2.x` branch.
+PHP 7.1 is no longer maintained, but you can checkout the `v2.x` tags.
-PHP 5.6+ is no longer maintained, but you can checkout the `v1.x` branch.
+PHP 5.6+ is no longer maintained, but you can checkout the `v1.x` tags.

 ## Installation
 ```bash